Zilliqa/ZRC/zrcs/zrc-6.md

 3. ZRC-6 is designed for remote state read ([`x <- & c.f`](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html?#remote-fetches)) such that logic to get data from a ZRC-6 contract is straightforward.
 ZRC-6 exposes immutable parameters via mutable fields and includes only transitions that mutate the state of the contract.

 4. ZRC-6 is designed for failure.
-Therefore token transfers, minting, and burning are pausable.
+Therefore minting, burning, and token transfers are pausable.

+5. ZRC-6 features batch operations for minting, burning and token transfers such that only a single transaction is required.

-5. ZRC-6 features a single transition for token transfer with destination validation.
+6. ZRC-6 features a single transition for token transfer with destination validation.
 The transition can be called by a token owner, a spender, or an operator.
 ZRC-6 prevents transferring tokens to the zero address or the address of a ZRC-6 contract.

-6. ZRC-6 features batch operations for minting and token transfers such that only a single transaction is required.

 7. ZRC-6 is compatible with ZRC-X since every callback name is prefixed with `ZRC6_`.